 Yes.
 However, in some countries, this may vary, so make sure you check the laws on your national government’s website before using any app.

 It depends, though in the majority of countries, yes.
 If you live in a country with internet restrictions, there is a chance you could have a problem, so be sure to check the law in your jurisdiction before downloading one.

 It depends on the app, though downloading them is usually free.
 There is the possibility that you will have to pay fees, so make sure you source a breakdown of them before you get started.

 This depends on the service you are using.
 The fees will not be any greater than those on an online account, but they can apply to deposits, withdrawals and trades and typically range from 1-2%.

 Yes.
 They have been developed for years and a great deal of effort has been made to ensure they are secure, and most apps are actually safer than websites nowadays.

 Yes, by various financial authorities.
 Provided you choose an app that has a good reputation, you can rest assured that regulators are keeping a close eye on things.
-Moreover, your funds are protected by insurance backers, so if the company you trade with goes bankrupt, you are protected.
+Moreover, your funds are protected by insurance backers, so if the company you have an account with goes bankrupt, you are protected.

 It depends on where you live, and you will often be subject to some form of capital gains tax.
 If you live in the UK, you pay tax on earnings over £12,300, and you can find more details on the government website.